-The TFPD Foundation has been established to source financial support and volunteer assistance for specific projects that will positively support the rural communities that own the lodges that are managed by Transfrontier Parks Destinations (TFPD).
+The TFPD Foundation has been established to source financial support and volunteer assistance for specific projects that will positively support rural community development for the communities who own lodges that are managed by Transfrontier Parks Destinations (TFPD).
 The Foundation supports ‘for profit’ philanthropy and social enterprise initiatives in the tourism sector.
 As a Foundation, we believe that land restitution and lodge building are an investment in the future of the communities, not a hand-out.

 The TFPD foundation supports community-based tourism, defined as tourism destinations that are owned or managed by local communities, with the aim to provide wider community benefits.
 This has the advantage of creating sustainable local economic development in areas where opportunities to earn an income are otherwise very limited.

 Over and above its commitment to regional procurement as quantified in the “Benefit Statements” a key objective for TFPD is to provide support to local entrepreneurs, operating small and micro enterprises in the areas in which it manages community owned lodges, in order to assist them in developing their business.
 Read More